 Depression in college is perhaps the most common mental health issue among students.
-It affects 20 percent of all college students.
-Schoolwork itself is rarely the root cause; psychiatric professionals attribute depression among students to common stressors during adolescence or early adulthood.
+It affects 20% of all college students, and schoolwork itself is rarely the root cause.
+Psychiatric professionals attribute depression among students to common stressors during adolescence or early adulthood.

-Learning when to practice self-management versus seeking professional help is key to protecting your well-being.
-The Centers for Disease Control and Prevention (CDC) recommends completing a self-management education program in order to learn strategies to manage the symptoms of depression.
+Learning when to practice self-management — that is, finding ways you can cope without intervention — versus seeking professional help is key to protecting your well-being.
+The Centers for Disease Control and Prevention (CDC) recommends completing a self-management education program to learn strategies to manage the symptoms of depression.
 These include developing a suicide safety plan, learning to recognize the signs of a relapse, and journaling, among other techniques.

 Depression in college is more than a mere case of the “blues” or momentary sadness.
 It’s a persistent mood disorder that affects how you think, feel, and behave.
 Depression can make you feel that life isn’t worth living anymore, preventing you from completing day-to-day activities.

-Symptoms include: anxiety, a lack of focus, sadness, sleep disorders, social isolation, or repeated thoughts.
-Genetics, biochemistry, personality, and environmental factors can influence your likelihood of developing depression.
+Symptoms of depression include anxiety, a lack of focus, sadness, sleep disorders, and social isolation, among others.
+Genetics, biochemistry, personality, and environmental factors can all influence your likelihood of developing depression.

 There is an important distinction between “feeling down” and suicidal ideation.
-If you begin experiencing suicidal thoughts — especially if those thoughts involve specific plans for ending your life — you must practice coping strategies and reach out for help.
+If you begin experiencing suicidal thoughts — especially if those thoughts involve specific plans for ending your life — it’s important to practice coping strategies and reach out for help.

-Remember that your emotions are temporary; what you’re feeling during those moments doesn’t reflect how you’re going to feel at all times.
-Question the reasons you’re having such thoughts.
+Remember that your emotions are temporary.
+What you’re feeling during those moments doesn’t reflect how you’re always going to feel.
+Ask yourself about the reasons why you’re having such thoughts.
 Every problem has a solution, and the answer should never be to harm yourself.

 If you need support in coping with suicidal thoughts, take advantage of the resources below.